Assessment for Skilled Migration in Australia

 The following table details the maximum number, size and allowable formats of files you are able to attach to your application:

 AOAC can only provide advice relating to the skills assessment process and is not able to provide specific advice regarding the right visa for you.
-To find out more information regarding your visa options please refer to the department of immigration website www.immi.gov.au or www.mara.gov.au to find a list of Registered Migration Agents.
+To find out more information regarding your visa options please refer to the Department of Home Affairs website www.homeaffairs.gov.au or www.mara.gov.au to find a list of Registered Migration Agents.